mitre/advmlthreatmatrix/pages/case-studies-page.md

 **Mapping to Adversarial Threat Matrix:**

-- Actor used malware sample from prevalent ransomware family as a start to create ‘mutant’ variants
+- Actor used malware sample from prevalent ransomware family as a start to create ‘mutant’ variants.
-- Actor uploaded ‘mutant’ samples to platform
+- Actor uploaded ‘mutant’ samples to platform.
-- Several vendors started to classify the files as the ransomware family even though most of them won’t run
+- Several vendors started to classify the files as the ransomware family even though most of them won’t run.
-- Poisoning the ML model(s) used to identify and classify this ransomware family
+- These files could poiso n the ML model(s) used to identify and classify this ransomware family.

 <img src="/images/VirusTotal.png" width="450" height="150"/>

 **Reported by:**
-- Christiaan Beek (@ChristiaanBeek) - McAfee ATR team
+- Christiaan Beek (@ChristiaanBeek) - McAfee ATR Team

 **Source:**
-None
+- McAfee Advanced Threat Research

 ----